-- (ii) AS 1288 for all glazed assemblies not covered by (i) and the following glazed assemblies: - (A) All glazed assemblies not in an external wall. - (B) Hinged doors, including French doors and bi-fold doors. - (C) Revolving doors. - (D) Fixed louvres. - (E) Skylights, roof lights and windows in other than the vertical plane. - (F) Sliding doors without a frame. - (G) Windows constructed on site and architectural one-off windows, which are not design tested in accordance with AS 2047. - (H) Second-hand windows, re-used windows, recycled windows and replacement windows. - (I) Heritage windows. - (J) Timber windows in wind classification N3 or C1. - (K) Glazing used in balustrades and sloping overhead glazing. - (f) In cyclonic areas, metal roof assemblies, their connections and immediate supporting members must be capable of remaining in position notwithstanding any permanent distortion, fracture or damage that might occur in the sheet or fastenings under the pressure sequences A to G defined in Table 3.10.1.
+- (A) All glazed assemblies not in an external wall. - (B) Revolving doors. - (C) Fixed louvres. - (D) Skylights, roof lights and windows in other than the vertical plane. - (E) Sliding and swinging doors without a frame. - (F) Windows constructed on site and architectural one-off windows, which are not design tested in accordance with AS 2047. - (G) Second-hand windows, re-used windows and recycled windows. - (H) Heritage windows. - (1) - (J) Glazing used in balustrades and sloping overhead glazing. - (f) In cyclonic areas, metal roof assemblies, their connections and immediate supporting members must be capable of remaining in position notwithstanding any permanent distortion, fracture or damage that might occur in the sheet or fastenings under the pressure sequences A to G defined in Table 3.10.1.